rrlapointe/captive-portal/README.md

 REVERSE_PROXY_IP=192.168.0.3
 ```

+#### UNIFI_URL

+The URL of the UDM Pro.

+#### UNIFI_SITE_ID

+Set to `default`.

+#### UNIFI_USERNAME

+The username of the local user that you created on the UDM Pro for the captive portal.

+#### UNIFI_PASSWORD

+The password of the local user that you created on the UDM Pro for the captive portal.

+#### PORTAL_TRIGGER_REDIRECT

+When an unauthorized device on the LAN attempts to access a website over the UniFi network, the network will redirect it to the captive portal with a query parameter in the URL that tells the captive portal the MAC address of the device.
+When a user navigates directly to the captive portal without being redirected by the UniFi network, that query paramter is missing.

+When that query parameter is missing, the captive portal will redirect to the URL specified by the PORTAL_TRIGGER_REDIRECT environment variable in an attempt to trigger the captive portal function of the UniFi network, which will redirect back to the captive portal with the required query parameter.

+#### AUTHENTICATED_USERS_SUCCESS_REDIRECT

+The captive portal will redirect to this URL after successfully authorizing a user with SAML.

+#### GUESTS_SUCCESS_REDIRECT

+The captive portal will redirect to this URL after successfully authorizing a guest with the guest password.

+#### REVERSE_PROXY_IP

+This is the IP address of the reverse proxy that allows the captive portal to be accessed from outside the LAN.
+When a request comes from this IP address, the captive portal will not redirect to the PORTAL_TRIGGER_REDIRECT URL.

 ### Installing dependencies

 [requirements.txt](./requirements.txt) contains a list of pinned dependencies that have been tested together and confirmed to work. [setup.py](./setup.py) does not pin dependencies.
 Installing with `setup.py` (e.g. `pip install .`) is more likely to result in a broken installation than installing with `requirements.txt` (e.g. `pip install -r requirements.txt`), but it is also less likely to install versions with known security vulnerabilities.